 It's a common wish for most people to die peacefully in their sleep, but this doesn't always happen.
-Some people deaths are mysterious, some die in freak accidents or otherwise strange, unusual or downright weird manners that are just plain baffling to the living.
+Some people's deaths are mysterious; some die in freak accidents or otherwise strange, unusual, or downright weird manners that are just plain baffling to the living.

-Gloria Ramirez entered the hospital while suffering complications related to cervical cancer, but when the staff attempted to administer medications, heart defibrillation and draw blood, they noticed a garlic-like smell coming from Ramirez's lips and strange, manila-colored chunks in her blood.
+Gloria Ramirez entered the hospital while suffering complications related to cervical cancer, but when the staff attempted to administer medications, perform heart defibrillation, and draw blood, they noticed a garlic-like smell coming from Ramirez's lips and strange, manila-colored chunks in her blood.
 The syringe also smelled of ammonia.

 There is a tale that Aeschylus... died from being hit on the head by a falling tortoise.
 He was spending a lot of time outside due to a prophecy that he would be killed by a falling object, when an eagle flying past mistook his head for a rock and dropped the tortoise it was carrying on him to smash it open (the tortoise, not Aeschylus’ head).6,0071,490Is this bizarre?